Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Abstract

 \section{Abstract}

-Recent efforts to scale Transformer models have demonstrated rapid progress across a wide range of tasks~\citep{wei2022emergent}.
-However, fine-tuning these models for downstream tasks is expensive due to their large parameter counts.
-Parameter-efficient fine-tuning (PEFT) approaches have emerged as a viable alternative by allowing us to fine-tune models by updating only a small number of parameters.
-In this work, we propose a general framework for parameter efficient fine-tuning (PEFT), based on \textit{structured unrestricted-rank matrices} (\surm) which can serve as a drop-in replacement for popular approaches such as Adapters and LoRA.
+Recent efforts to scale Transformer models have been successful across a wide range of tasks~\citep{wei2022emergent}.
+However, fine-tuning these models for downstream tasks can be expensive, as it requires updating a large number of parameters in the Transformer model.
+Parameter-efficient fine-tuning (PEFT) approaches have emerged as a viable alternative that allow us to fine-tune models by updating only a small number of parameters.
+In this work, we propose a general framework for parameter efficient fine-tuning using \textit{structured unrestricted-rank matrices} (\surm), which can serve as a drop-in replacement for popular approaches such as Adapters and LoRA.
 Unlike other methods like LoRA, \surm s provides more flexibility in finding the right balance between compactness and expressiveness.
-This is achieved by using \textit{low displacement rank matrices} (LDRMs), which hasn't been used in this context before. \surm s remain competitive with baselines, often providing significant quality improvements while using a smaller parameter budget. \surm s achieve $\mathbf{5}$-$\mathbf{7}\%$ accuracy gains on various image classification tasks while replacing low-rank matrices in LoRA.
+This is achieved by using \textit{low displacement rank matrices} (LDRMs), which has not been used in this context before. \surm s remain competitive with baselines, often providing significant quality improvements while using a smaller parameter budget. \surm s achieve $\mathbf{5}$-$\mathbf{7}$\% accuracy gains on various image classification tasks while replacing low-rank matrices in LoRA.
 It also results in up to $\mathbf{12x}$ reduction of the number of parameters in adapters (with virtually no loss in quality) on the GLUE benchmark.